To Smooth or Not? When Label Smoothing Meets Noisy Labels: Introduction

-This paper unifies label smoothing with either positive or negative smooth rate into a \emph{generalized label smoothing} (GLS) framework.
-Our paper is motivated by the above inconsistent observations and aims to provide a more thorough understanding of GLS under the setting of learning with noisy labels.
-We first show that negative label smoothing functions substantially differently from positive label smoothing in their achieved model confidence.
-With the presence of label noise, we then proceed to show that there exists a phase transition behavior when finding the optimal label smoothing rate for GLS.
-Particularly, when label noise is low, positive label smoothing is able to uncover the optimal model while negative label smoothing is considered more beneficial in a high label noise regime.
+With the presence of label noise, we theoretically demonstrate that there exists a phase transition when finding the optimal label smoothing rate for $r\in(-\infty, 1]$.
+Particularly, when the label noise rate is low, LS is able to uncover the optimal model while NLS is considered more beneficial in a high label noise regime.
+Discovering that NLS differs substantially from LS in their achieved model confidence, we then proceed to explain such a transition.
+We also bridge the gap between NLS and several learning-with-noisy-labels solutions in the literature, including Loss Correction \citep{patrini2017making}, NLNL \citep{kim2019nlnl} and Peer Loss \citep{liu2020peer}, to further validate our results. }

 We provide extensive experimental evidences to support our findings.
 For instance, on multiple benchmark datasets, we present the clear transition of the optimal smoothing rate going from positive to negative when we keep increasing noise rates.
-On CIFAR-10 test data, we show a negative smoothing rate elicits higher model confidence on correct predictions and lower confidence on wrong predictions compared with the behavior of a positive one.
+In particular, we show a negative smoothing rate elicits higher model confidence on correct predictions and lower confidence on wrong predictions compared with the behavior of a positive one on CIFAR-10 test data.

-Our contributions summarize as follows: \squishlist \item We provide understandings for a generalized notion of label smoothing (GLS) when learning with noisy labels, where the label smoothing rate can go negative. \item We show that several robust loss functions in the noise learning literature correspond to learning with GLS, under certain noise rate models. \item We theoretically show that negative label smoothing improves the expected model confidence over the data distribution.
-With the presence of label noise, we demonstrate learning with a negative smooth rate can be more robust to label noise compared with a positive rate when label noise rates are high. \item Empirical experiments on multiple benchmark datasets demonstrate that with the presence of label noise, NLS becomes competitively robust to label noise.
-We also empirically show that GLS results in trade-offs in model confidence, bias and variance of the generalization error. \squishend
+Our contributions summarize as follows: \squishlist \item {We provide understandings for the decision between LS and NLS, when learning with noisy labels.} \item We demonstrate learning with a negative smooth rate can be more robust to label noise compared with a positive rate when label noise rates are high.
+And this is best explained by the fact that NLS improves the confidence of model prediction.
+(Section \ref{sec:robust_glsr} and \ref{sec:clean_gls}) \item We show that several robust loss functions in the label-noise literature correspond to learning with NLS, under certain noise rate models.
+(Section \ref{sec:connect}) \item Extensive empirical results validate our main theoretical conclusions.
+In Appendix, we discuss practical considerations to mitigate the impact of label noise, and empirically show how LS and NLS result in trade-offs in model confidence, bias and variance of the generalization error. \squishend